 - Rather than a solution, we offer some questions for you to think about.
 What did you learn about the software you used?
 What did you name your “cheat sheet” – is that a good name?
 Where did you put it and why?
 Will you be able to find it again?

-In this lesson you learn about different ways of transforming your data.
-Specialists at libraries, repositories and archives think about and do these kinds of things for a living.
+Specialists at libraries, repositories and archives think about and carry out data transformation for a living.
 They’re available to help you, and you can learn lessons from their key practices.

 After a scholar deposits a dataset in a data repository, the repository frequently transforms the data files that comprise the dataset in various ways.
-File formats are changed for better long-term storage, information such as variable labels is added to files, files that are not suitable for sharing (e.g., due to sensitivity) are removed (in consultation with the depositor), etc. A repository engaging in these sorts of transformations enhances the integrity and usefulness of the data.
-Yet at the same time, transforming data makes archivists very nervous: mistakes can cause irreparable damage.
+File formats are changed for better long-term storage, information such as variable labels is added to files, files that are not suitable for sharing (e.g., due to sensitivity) are removed or suppressed from publication (in consultation with the depositor), etc..
+A repository engaging in these sorts of transformations enhances the integrity and usefulness of the data.
+Yet at the same time, transforming data makes archivists and repository personnel very nervous: mistakes can cause irreparable damage and loss.

 The Library of Congress (LoC) clearly and succinctly lays out its principles for reformatting (an aspect of what we call transformation here), describing the quintessential archival view.
 An ironclad principle of digital archiving is to never change or destroy the original files or documents.
 You can follow this principle in your own work as well:

-Many archives allow you to bring a camera and take pictures of documents you consult.
-This is not true for all archives though, and some archives that generally permit cameras will impose additional conditions (no tripod, no flash, daily fee for camera usage).
-Make sure to look for information about what is permissible before you go to an archive, and inquire if you cannot find the rules on the archive’s website.
+Many archives allow you to use a camera to take pictures of documents you consult.
+This is not true for all archives though, and some archives that generally permit cameras will impose conditions (no tripod, no flash, daily fee for camera usage).
+Make sure to look for information about what is permissible before you go to an archive, and inquire with archive personnel, and/or other scholars whom you know have carried out research in that archive, if you cannot find the rules on the archive’s website.

 Begin with a good tripod or table mount that allows you to stabilize your camera.
-In the archive, mark the picture field of the camera on the table where you are working so that you can quickly take pictures without checking the camera screen.
+In the archive, mark the picture field of the camera on the table where you are working (for instance, by drawing it on a piece of paper and securing the paper to the table) so that you can quickly take pictures without checking the camera screen.
 A remote control for the camera will greatly facilitate your work.
-High quality images take up significant space and the number of images you take in a typical day in the archives will drain a camera’s battery.
+High quality images take up significant space on your camera’s storage card and taking a great number of images (as you may in a typical day in the archives) will drain a camera’s battery.
 Make sure to bring additional storage cards and batteries.

 Cell phone cameras can be excellent replacements for digital cameras, and the quality of cell phone cameras is constantly improving.
-Moreover, dedicated scanner apps on your phone allow you to convert images into multi-page PDFs on the fly, reducing storage space and the time you will later need to assemble PDFs.
+Moreover, dedicated scanner apps on your phone allow you to convert images into multi-page PDFs on the fly, reducing the amount of space you need to store files and the time you will later need to assemble PDFs.
 These advantages do come at a cost in quality, especially if you’re photographing faded documents and/or have to operate in poor lighting conditions.
-See this discussion by Cornell University Library for more.
-Still, most social scientists find using a phone the most practical solution.
+See this discussion by Cornell University Library for more information on using cameras in archives.
+Still, many social scientists find using a phone the most practical solution.

-If you saved individual images from your camera, you will likely want to assemble them into PDF documents (with all the images from a particular archival document in one PDF).
-Doing so will make it easier for you to manage the images, and allow you to annotate them, and possibly OCR them, down the line.
+If you saved individual images of individual pages of an archival document from your camera onto your computer, the next logical step may be to assemble those images into a single PDF document (replicating the original archival document).
+Doing so will make it easier for you to manage, manipulate, and potentially annotate the images down the line.
 If you have access to Adobe Acrobat Pro, you can easily select any number of images and convert them into a single PDF.
 Alternatively, there are numerous free online tools as well as the “Image Magick” commandline utility that provide the same functionality.

-Optical Character Recognition (OCR) turns a scanned image file into computer-readable (and thus searchable, and copyable) text.
+You may eventually wish to use Optical Character Recognition (OCR) to turn a scanned image file (e.g., a PDF) into computer-readable (and thus searchable, and copyable) text.
 Especially if you are working with large amounts of archival documents, being able to search for terms across all of them is invaluable.
-OCR tools rely on high-quality images to allow them to properly recognize characters.
+OCR tools require high-quality images in order to properly recognize characters.
 Available tools also vary in quality.
-We recommend you test several OCR solutions before settling on the one you’ll integrate into your toolchain.
+We recommend that you test several OCR solutions before settling on the one you’ll integrate into your toolchain.

-If your research involves certain types of interactions with human beings (e.g., conducting surveys, interviews, focus groups; doing oral histories), you may choose to create an audio or video recording of those interactions.
+If your research involves certain types of interactions with human beings (e.g., conducting surveys, interviews, or focus groups, or doing oral histories), you may choose to create an audio or video recording of those interactions.
 If you do so, you may then choose to “transform” those recordings into text.
 The process of doing so is called “transcribing.”